antonraharja/tpl/README.md

 Information      | Description
 ---------------- | ----------------
 Author           | Anton Raharja
-Version          | 1.0.0
+Version          | 1.0.1
-Release date     | 140418
+Release date     | 140419

-For usage instruction and examples please see **tests** folder.
+For usage instruction and examples please see **examples** folder.

 More documents can be found in **docs** folder.